Non-very generic arrangements in low dimension: The non-very generic intersections in and

+The above Theorem \ref{thm:typeB62} allows to classify the non-very generic arrangements of $6$ lines in $\K^2$.
 For example, the arrangement $\A_O$ in the Example \ref{exam;Oct} corresponds to type $1^2 4^1$.
-In general, discriminantal arrangements $\B(6,2,\A)$ can be classified by means of the subgroups of $PGL(2,\K)$ that act as permutation groups on the six points in $\A_\infty$.Notice that the converse doesn't hold.
-Indeed the existence of the arrangement corresponding to some partition of [6] depends on the coefficient field.
-The following proposition easily follows from the properties of the projective transformation group.
+Notice, however, that not all partitions give rise to a non-very generic arrangement.
+Indeed the existence of an arrangement corresponding to a given partition of $[6]={1,\cdots,6}$ depends on the coefficient field $\K$.\\ The following proposition easily follows from the properties of the projective transformation group.

-\begin{prop} There are not arrangements corresponding to a type $6^1$ partition of the vertex set of $\phi(K_6)$.
-In particular, $m(\A)\leq 2m(1^1 5^1)=20$ for any arrangement $\A$. \end{prop} \begin{proof} If an arrangement $\A$ corresponding to a partition of type $6^1$ exists, then $S_6$ acts faithfully on $\A_\infty$.
+\begin{prop} There are not line arrangements corresponding to a type $6^1$ partition of the vertex set of $\phi(K_6)$.
+In particular, $m_4(\A)\leq 2m(1^1 5^1)=20$ for any arrangement $\A$. \end{prop} \begin{proof} If an arrangement $\A$ corresponding to a partition of type $6^1$ exists, then $S_6$ acts faithfully on $\A_\infty$.
 In particular, there is a permutation exchanging only two points but fixing the other four points in the $PGL(2,\K)$.
-But a projective transformation that fixes three points in the $PGL(2,\K)$ is the identity map.
-This is a contradiction. \end{proof}
+But a projective transformation that fixes three points in the $PGL(2,\K)$ is the identity map and this is is an absurd. \end{proof}

-The above proposition provides a sharp upper bound for $m(\A)$.
-For example, $m(\A)$ is exactly $20$ when $\A$ is an arrangement of type $1^1 5^1$ over the five elements finite field $\mathbb{F}_5$.
+The above proposition provides a sharp upper bound for $m_4(\A)$.
+For example, $m_4(\A)$ is exactly $20$ when $\A$ is the unique arrangement of type $1^1 5^1$ over the five elements finite field $\mathbb{F}_5$.
+Its normals are the colmuns of $ $.